kdelpe/Codepath-iOS/README.md

 # Pre-work - *Tip Calculator for iOS*

-**Name of your app* is a tip calculator application for iOS.
+**Tip Calculator for iOS** is a tip calculator application for iOS.

 Submitted by: **Kervens Delpe**

-Time spent: **1 hour and half** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: